CIFASIS/QuickFuzz/README.md

 After [installing stack](http://docs.haskellstack.org/en/stable/README/#how-to-install), you should:

     $ git clone https://github.com/CIFASIS/QuickFuzz
+    $ cd QuickFuzz
     $ stack setup

-Because *QuickFuzz* generate a lot of dependencies that may not be necessary to test an specific category of files, we slitted the project with different activation flags.
+Because *QuickFuzz* generatse a lot of dependencies that may not be necessary to test an specific category of files, we modularized the project with different activation flags.
 Currently we have 6 flags:

 * imgs
 * archs